sally3125/blocklists/README.md

 # blocklists
-Blocklists for ActivityPub-based sites, but mostly for Mastodon.
+Blocklists for ActivityPub-based sites, but mostly for Mastodon and Misskey.

 These blocklists are based on
 * Seirdy's FediNuke.txt and pleroma.envs.net blocklists